-Freshmen and parents may participate in new student orientation, traditionally known as "Stampede Week."
-Students take part in a week-long slate of activities designed to acquaint them with UCO and set them on the path toward graduation.
+Freshmen and parents may participate in New Broncho/Parent Orientation, traditionally preceding the annual welcome back event known as "Stampede Week."
+Students take part in activities designed to acquaint them with UCO and set them on the path toward graduation.
 Parents are also welcome to come and enjoy their own orientation, an event complete with workshops and activities designed to satisfy their questions and issues.

 Stampede Week occurs every year during the first week of fall classes.
-Stampede Week participants have the opportunity to meet and greet their professors, attend a UCO Organization Fair, a Job Fair, and learn about campus support services.
+Stampede Week participants have the opportunity to meet and greet their professors, attend a Student Involvement Fair, a Job Fair, and learn about campus support services.

-For more about Stampede Week, call the office of Campus Activities and Events, at (405) 974-2593.
+For more about Stampede Week, call the office of Campus Activities, at (405) 974-2363.

-Office of Parent Programs
+Office of Parent and Family Programs

-The Office of Parent Programs exists to help keep parents and families engaged in their student's experience while attending UCO.
-This office offers membership in the Parent's Association, serves as a liaison with the Parent Advisory Committee, and develops programs each semester.
-Among the events each year are the Family Weekend, held in conjunction with a UCO home football game, and the Spring Parent Banquet, held in conjunction with Freshmen Follies.
+The Office of Parent and Family Programs exists to help keep parents and families engaged in their student's experience while attending UCO.
+This office offers membership in the Parent and Family Association, serves as a liaison with the Parent Advisory Committee, and develops programs each semester.
+Among the events each year are the Family Weekend, held in conjunction with a UCO home football game, Mom's Day, Dad's Day and other family events.

-For more information about the Parent Programs offered at UCO, please contact the Student Affairs Coordinator of the Office of Public Relations and Development, Nigh University Center, Room 115, or call (405) 974-2433.
+For more information about the Parent and Family Programs offered at UCO, please contact the Parent and Family Programs Coordinator, Nigh University Center, Room 414, or call (405) 974-2433.